 Notwithstanding anything to the contrary contained in the Lease or this Addendum, for the first (1st) year after the Commencement Date as to the Landlord's Work and for the first (1st) year after Substantial Completion of the Leasehold Improvements Work (as applicable), Landlord hereby provides a warranty in favor of Tenant to repair or replace (if needed) any material defect in the Landlord's Work or the Leasehold Improvements Work (excluding design defects as to the Leasehold Improvements Work), so long as the need for such repair or replacement is not caused by the negligence or willful misconduct of Tenant or its agents, employees, or contractors.
-The warranty contained herein is not intended to reduce Landlord's Leasehold Contractor to warrant and assume obligation with respect to the proper construction of the Leasehold Improvements on commercially reasonable terms and for a commercially reasonable period of time.
-With the exception of the foregoing warranty in this Article X or such other remedies as are expressly set forth herein, Tenant shall have no other remedies or recourse against Landlord with respect to the gross negligence or willful misconduct of Landlord, and in such event Tenant's remedies shall be further subject to the provisions and limitations related to Tenant's remedies set forth in Section 24 of this Lease.
+The warranty contained herein is not intended to reduce Landlord's repair and maintenance obligations expressly set forth in the Lease.
+Landlord shall require Landlord's Leasehold Contractor to warrant and assume obligation with respect to the proper construction of the Leasehold Improvements on commercially reasonable terms and for a commercially reasonable period of time.
+With the exception of the foregoing warranty in this Article X or such other remedies as are expressly set forth herein, Tenant shall have no other remedies or recourse against Landlord with respect to the Landlord's Work and the Leasehold Improvements work except such arising due to the gross negligence or willful misconduct of Landlord, and in such event Tenant's remedies shall be further subject to the provisions and limitations related to Tenant's remedies set forth in Section 24 of this Lease.